 Plus, it’s great for long summer road trips!

 For most of us, it’s a constant battle to keep our kids AWAY from the devices over the summer… but it need not be either or.

-One of the best ways to “bridge the gap” is to give your child the opportunity to use educational apps or websites on their phone or iPad that will keep them learning, without always feeling like drudgery that’s keeping them from enjoying themselves.
+One of the best ways to “bridge the gap” is to give your child the opportunity to use educational apps or websites on their phone or iPad that will keep them learning, without feeling like math always has to involve drudgery.

 Funbrain.com is also perfect for allowing a little screen time in-between reading or homework sessions, while still learning at the same time.

 Yes, you could have your kids spend their summer doing workbooks and refresher material, and that would probably help them stay sharp… but most kids find that to be a drag on their motivation to learn.